 You must be logged-in in order to download this resource.
 If you do not have an AOE account, create one now.
 If you already have an account, please login.Login Create Account

 Great! you’re all signed in.
 Click to download your resource.Download

 Due to specific regulations in , AOE is not currently enrolling students in your state.
 We apologize, but at this time you can not move forward with course enrollment.
 Let us know if you have any questions.
 Please contact us with any questions.

 I love using quotes.
 There is just something about them, the way they are written, the strength of few words so succinctly combined.
-Quotes make the reader think, not only about the words, but about the source.
+Quotes make the reader think not only about the words but about the source.
 They are simple phrases that pack a punch!
-I love to include them under the signature of my email, scrawled across the board, or branded to the bottom of my parent communications.
+I love to include them under the signature of my email, scrawled across the board, or branded on the bottom of my parent communications.